Alex0424/Linux/docs/kubernetes/service.md

 Output will show same ip as on `endpoints` config value.

-To access the TomApp Application use the IP adress of either master or any worker nodes
+To access the TomApp Application use the IP address of either master or any worker nodes
 ```
 curl 200.20.200.200:30001
 ```